 The Financial Information section provides information about how the county spends your tax dollars as well as features that make it easier for you to pay your property taxes.
 There are also searchable databases to allow for easier access to the information you're looking for and how the Citizen Budget Review Panel is working with the county.

 More Information in Open Jeffco

-- Budget and Risk Management - The Budget division helps the management of the county make informed decision while ensuring the financial viability of all county operations.
+- Adopted Budgets for Jefferson County - The Budget division helps the management of the county make informed decision while ensuring the financial viability of all county operations.

 - County Contracts - County Contracts supplies a searchable listing of recently awarded contracts to purchase supplies, equipment and services needed to conduct the daily business of the county.

 - Courts and Legal - Get information from the courts as well as legal notices from the county.

 - How to Pay Property Taxes - There are several convenient ways that owners can pay their property taxes with the Treasurer's Office.

 - OpenGov Financial Transparency Portal - This application allows for easier access to information on expenditures, financial reports and other financial data.

 - Treasurer's Financial Reports - The Jeffco Treasurer posts reports here to provide information to show how tax payer money is being allocated how tax payer funds are being invested and managed.

 Listings of employee salaries are published twice a year in the county’s designated official newspaper.
 Currently the High Timber Times is the county’s designated official newspaper, chosen through the competitive bid process.